mowangphy88/TFDMNet/README.md

 # CEMNet
 Learning Convolutional Neural Networks in the Frequency Domain

+Our code should work with TensorFlow 2.3 or later.

 If you hope to use the codes of CEMNet, please cite:

 @misc{https://doi.org/10.48550/arxiv.2204.06718,